Personal, social, health and economic education: PSHE themes and topics

 These themes include numerous topics linked to physical and mental health, alcohol and drug culture, sex, and relationships, education, economic well-being, and careers.

-Status on the curriculum
+History

+The term PSHE was first introduced in the 2000 edition of the national curriculum, as a non-compulsory element that was encouraged to be taught in schools.
+Whilst this was the first official introduction of the subject to the national curriculum, it had already existed in an informal context since the 1960s.
+The first formal introduction of a PSHE component was Relationship and Sex Education, then known simply as sex education, as a non-statutory subject.
+A framework for PSHE was introduced in the 1990s, though its non-statutory status once again meant that it was not taught in some schools.
+In its earlier forms, the vagueness of the themes to be taught in PSHE was the subject of much criticism, with its "uncertain nature" making it difficult to teach.

-PSHE education has been a non-statutory (and therefore non-compulsory) curriculum subject.
-However, as Ofsted stated in its 2013 PSHE report "the great majority of schools choose to teach it because it makes a major contribution to their statutory responsibilities to promote children and young people's personal and economic wellbeing; offer sex and relationships education; prepare pupils for adult life and provide a broad and balanced curriculum".
+Until 2020, PSHE education was a non-statutory (and therefore non-compulsory) curriculum subject.
+However, as Ofsted stated in its 2013 PSHE report, "the great majority of schools choose to teach it because it makes a major contribution to their statutory responsibilities to promote children and young people's personal and economic wellbeing; offer sex and relationships education; prepare pupils for adult life and provide a broad and balanced curriculum".

-There have however been concerns raised about the consistency of provision due to this non-statutory status.
+Not all content on the curriculum is statutory, and there have been concerns raised about the consistency of provision due to this non-statutory status.
 The aforementioned 2013 Ofsted PSHE report found that 40% of schools’ PSHE education was "not yet good enough".
 There has also been more of an expectation on independent schools to provide PSHE education than maintained schools and academies up to now due to greater emphasis on PSHE in the Independent Schools Standards.